 The SB6183 favors a simple row of vertical indicator lights that are easy enough to spot, though the yellow lighting can be a little hard to see if your modem's in direct sunlight.
 Still, it's pretty easy to glance at the SB6183 to see if there's any issue with your internet connectivity.

 The TP-Link TC-7610 is an 8 x 4 cable modem with a pleasing oval shape and a two-year warranty.
 We did find its indicator lights hard to spot, though.
-It's compatible with most major internet providers, including Comcast, Cox and Spectrum, so TP-Link's modem will likely serve you well.
+It's compatible with most major internet providers, including Comcast, Cox and Spectrum, so TP-Link's modem will likely serve you well, provided you can find a model that costs around $50 or less.

-Another modem that works best in homes where internet service never tops download speeds of 100 Mbps, the Linksys CM3008 gets the job done without winning any beauty contests.
+The Linksys CM3008 also works best in homes where internet service never tops download speeds of 100 Mbps, though it's not going to win any beauty contests.
 The best we can say about its plain look is that the CM3008 doesn't take that much space.
 The compact design doesn't make it any easier to detect its status lights.

-The CM3008 was one of the more expensive options out there when we first reviewed it, though these days, its price is more in line with what you'd pay for an 8 x 4 cable modem.
-Like other modems designed for low-speed plans, the CM3008 is pretty hard to track down these days, but it's worth grabbing if you can find a new model on the cheap, and you don't need home networking equipment cable of faster performance.
+The CM3008 was one of the more expensive options out there when we first reviewed it, though its price may have dropped to be more in line with what you'd pay for an 8 x 4 cable modem.
+Like other modems designed for low-speed plans, the CM3008 is pretty hard to track down these days, but it's worth grabbing if you can find a new model on the cheap — say, $50 or less — and you don't need home networking equipment cable of faster performance.

 How to choose the best cable modem for you